ezeoleaf/awesome-golang-repositories/README.md

 [Slice-Helper](https://github.com/danilovteodoro/Slice-Helper): It's just a convinience to work with slices.
 [wasm4-docker](https://github.com/christopher-kleine/wasm4-docker): Dockerfile to create a docker image than compiles AssemblyScript, C, Go, Rust and Zig
 [cerbos](https://github.com/cerbos/cerbos): Cerbos is the open core, language-agnostic, scalable authorization solution that makes user permissions and authorization simple to implement and manage by writing context-aware access control policies for your application resources.
 [LearningGoBook](https://github.com/MrSarno/LearningGoBook): Learning Go with Alan A. A. Donovan & Brian W. Kernighan.
+[mcp2221a](https://github.com/ardnew/mcp2221a): Go module for the MCP2221A USB to I²C/UART Protocol Converter with GPIO